UoB-COMSM0110/2024-group-5/docs/heuristicEvaluation.md

 - The text in the background image look like buttons or relevant bits of information, when they don't actually have any meaning.
 - When the spaceship moves upwards there isn't a visual representation that explains how/why it is moving upwards, e.g. no thruster, or the angle or the ship doesn't tilt upwards
 - The minerals that the user needs to collect look like asteroids that should be avoided

+Recommendations:
+- Incorporate the text in the background image into the game OR delete it so the background functions as a simple, dynamic background
+- Make the minerals stand out

 <br>

 ##### (3) User Control and Freedom: